 The cost of sertraline without insurance depends on many factors, including what pharmacy you go to, and the strength and form of sertraline your doctor prescribed.

-If you’re wondering about how much your prescription might cost you, talk to your doctor or pharmacist.
+If you’re wondering how much your prescription might cost, talk with your doctor or pharmacist.
 They may be able to give you an estimate for the cost of your sertraline prescription.

-To find out about financial assistance options for setraline, see the “Can I get help paying for sertraline?” section below.
+To find out about financial assistance options for sertraline, see the “Can I get help paying for sertraline?” section below.